 A month-to-month lease works by renewing automatically each month.
 Here's how it generally functions:

-• Signing the Lease: Tenants and landlords both sign a monthly rental agreement that includes rent, conditions, and notice periods.
+• Signing the Lease: Tenants and landlords both sign a monthly rental contract that includes rent, conditions, and notice period requirements.

 • Rent Payments: Tenants often pay their rent on the first day of the month.

-• Automatic Renewal: The lease renews every month unless notice is given.
+• Automatic Renewal: The lease renews every month unless notice to terminate lease is given.

 • Termination: Either side can end the lease by giving written notice or a proper termination letter, usually 30 days before moving out, or calling off the contract.